HouCoder/asrock-z370m-pro4-hackintosh/README_EN.md

 ### CPU

-[SSDT-PLUG](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PLUG.dsl) requires the correct CPU ID on your system and compile it to an aml file, without it you won't see the Powernap option in Energy Saver panel and your CPU frequency chart will be a roller coaster.
+[SSDT-PLUG.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PLUG.dsl) requires the correct CPU ID on your system and compile it to an aml file, without it you won't see the Powernap option in Energy Saver panel and your CPU frequency chart will be a roller coaster in idle mode.
 In my case, scope is `_PR`, device is `PR00`, thus this is my SSDT-PLUG.dsl - [SSDT-PLUG.dsl](OC/ACPI/SSDT-PLUG.dsl).

-Find more details here - [Fixing Power Management: Manual](https://dortania.github.io/Getting-Started-With-ACPI/Universal/plug-methods/manual.html).
+You can find more details here - [Fixing Power Management: Manual](https://dortania.github.io/Getting-Started-With-ACPI/Universal/plug-methods/manual.html).

 ### FileVault